 The size of the IPO will be INR 1000 crores, which shall have a fresh issue of approximately INR 400 crores and an Offer of Sale of INR 600 crores, being offered by Apeejay’s group companies.

-The amount raised shall be utilised towards settling existing debt and for other operations as well
+The amount raised shall be utilized towards settling existing debt and for other operations as well

 National Stock Exchange ( NSE )

-The IPO would comprise of offer for sale by multiple shareholders, including State Bank of India, which has a 5.19 per cent stake in the exchange.
+The IPO would comprise an offer for sale by multiple shareholders, including the State Bank of India, which has a 5.19 percent stake in the exchange.
 NSE had earlier tried to raise funds through IPO in 2016 as well.
 In 2019, SEBI had barred it for six months from approaching the markets.

 The IPO is expected in the third quarter of the current year.

 Some other IPOs slated for this year are:

 SAMHI Hotels, Mazagaon Dock Shipbuilders, Integrated Renewable Energy Development Agency (IREDA), Emami cement, Easytrip Planners ( operators of easemytrip.com )

 The year seems to be exciting for stock market investors.
 The recent success of certain IPOs points to a promising 2020.
 Though exercising caution while evaluating the companies’ records, finances, area of business and management is very important.

 Disclaimer: The views expressed in this post are that of the author and not those of Groww.